davecanderson/docs/docs/do-github-action-mix-deployment.md

 ![Enable Floating IP option](https://raw.githubusercontent.com/ServiceStack/docs/master/docs/images/mix/digital-ocean-enable-floating-ip.png)

 ## Docker setup
-Now that our Droplet is running and has a public IP address, we'll want to install Docker and docker-compose.
+Now that our Droplet is running and has a public IP address, we'll want to install Docker and docker compose.

 SSH into your Droplet using the appropriate SSH key and your preferred SSH client (straight `ssh`, Putty for Windows, etc).